sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

     role = 404aab78-70c0-4e1d-8480-4979e169a0a4

 ..  note::
-    The server does not support authentication of operating system administrators that are used for multiple roles.
+    The server does not support authenticating operating system administrators that are used for multiple roles.
     In this case, the result is undefined.

 ..  note::
     Administrator names and passwords longer than 150 characters are not allowed by SFTPPlus.
     Generating passwords longer than 128 characters is not possible either.
     These restrictions prevent denial of service attacks.